 Click the profiles below to learn a little more about the members of our team.
 Our staff has helped hundreds of others dealing with addiction and will provide you with the same commitment and support that has benefited so many others!

 As someone who has been involved in recovery for several years, Andy serves as a study in practice of the various opportunities that await you after recovery.
 Andy’s path will not be the same as everyone who strives for recovery, but it serves to show that life can take drastic turns for the better once you’ve tackled your addiction head-on.
 Andy’s experience and commitment to recovery play a large role in helping out patients get there.

-Nick Adams has been with Blueprints for Recovery since 2014 and has been working in this field for over 11 years.
+Nick Adams has been with The PAC Program since 2014 and has been working in this field for over 11 years.
 Working a variety of different positions throughout his time and Blueprints has given him a unique opportunity within the organization.
 Nick strives to foster open and honest communication with clients and families.
 Nick is passionate about helping people get their lives back on track and is a strong believer in people getting a second chance.